15 Best Tips for First-Time Amtrak Train Travelers

 If you're in search of a place to unwind during your train ride, Quiet Cars are available onboard many corridors and short-distance trains.
 Phone calls are not allowed and all portable devices must be muted or used with headphones to avoid disturbing others.
 This restful atmosphere is the perfect place to get away for a while and seating is first-come, first-served.

 12. Keep Your Shoes On While Walking Through the Train

 You're allowed to walk about the train as often as you'd like.
 Just make sure to watch where you're walking onboard the train between cars.
 The safety plates often shift and pinch when the train is in motion.
 You don't want to be the victim of a freak accident while trying to enjoy your bucket list vacation.
 You'll also find that it takes a bit to find your balance due to the lurching of the cars as you're walking through them.

 13. Traveling Overnight?
 Reserve a Sleeping Car Room

 On long-distance journeys, the most comfortable way to travel is by reserving a Roomette or Bedroom onboard the train.
 Keep in mind that all Dining Car meals are included in your booking, so are hot showers, complimentary bottled water, soft drinks and ice, and hot coffee.
 You'll also have a dedicated Sleeping Car Attendant (remember to tip them).

-If you're traveling West, you'll experience the best views on the right side of the train.
-Traveling East?
+If you're travelling West, you'll experience the best views on the right side of the train.
+Travelling East?
 Be sure to sit on the left side.